Melissa Conrad Stöppler, MD

 - Find a local Obstetrician-Gynecologist in your town

-What are the advantages of an intrauterine device (IUD)?
+What are the advantages of an IUD?
+How effective is an IUD?

 The advantages of the IUD include the fact that it is highly effective in preventing conception, is reversible, and starts working almost immediately.
-A woman with an IUD does not need to use other birth control methods before she has sexual intercourse, and once the IUD is removed, there is a quick return to fertility.
-The levonorgestrel-releasing IUD (99% effectiveness) is replaced every five years.
+Once the IUD is removed, there is a quick return to fertility.
+The levonorgestrel-releasing IUD (99% effectiveness) is replaced every three to five years.
 The copper IUD is also 99% effective and only needs to be replaced every 10 years.

 Find out what women really need.